To get a better understanding of the current state of employee engagement, we laid out some statistics for those who love numbers.

 5. Good Company Culture Increases Revenue by 4X

-47 percent of people actively looking for a new job pinpoint company culture as the main reason for wanting to leave, so if you want to improve both employee retention and profitability, improving company culture should be one of your business priorities.
+Workplace culture also plays a major role in retention.
+Research shows that a significant share of employees looking for a new job cite company culture as one of the main reasons for wanting to leave.
+If you want to improve both employee retention and profitability, improving company culture should be one of your business priorities.

 6. 1 in 3 Professionals Cite Boredom as Their Main Reason to Leave Their Jobs